godzhila/onfleet_questions_shuai/c2_complete_shuai/README.md

 31years 259 day 1 hour 47 mins and 40 something seconds ago

-So somewhere in year 1988, May something rough estimate, let along getting the day of the week, and/or the details.
+So somewhere in year 1988, May something, rough estimate.

-However, Java Date util has some nifty stuffs where it can calculate time given the seconds in the standard format. so i did that real quick
+However, Java Date util has some nifty stuffs where it can calculate time given the seconds in the standard format. so I did that real quick

 using Groovy: